stevefaeembra/osm2gexf/README.md

 For larger OSM files I suggest you enable the 'network simplify', as shown in demo.py.
 This converts series of edges so that each series of edges between junctions is simplified to a single segment.
-This helps keep the network size down
+This helps keep the network size down, at the cost of map aesthetics.
+For example, roundabouts with lots of line segments will be simplified into diamond shapes.

 Dependencies
 ============